What's a conditional access policy?

 In the simplest terms, it’s a series of if statements.
 For example, you can create a conditional access policy to require all members of a particular group to use Multi-Factor Authentication to log in to Microsoft 365.
 “If the user is part of group X then require MFA”.

 You’re required to have an Azure AD Premium P1, Azure AD Premium P2 license, or Microsoft 365 Business Premium license.
-The Conditional access policies are also included in the Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 F3, as well as, the Enterprise Mobility + Security E3 (EMS E3), and Enterprise Mobility + Security E5 (EMS E5) plans.
+The Conditional access policies are also included in the following licenses:

 Creating your first conditional access policy

 Let’s create a conditional access policy that requires all our admins to use MFA to sign in to Microsoft 365.

 1. log in to Azure Active Directory admin center > All services > Azure AD Conditional Access > New Policy > Create new policy.

 2. Set the name to “Require MFA for admins”.

 3. Click 0 users or workload identities selected.
 Click Select users and groups > Directory roles.
 Then click each role that has administrator in its name.

 4. Click No cloud apps, actions, or authentication contexts selected.
 Click All cloud apps.

 5. Click 0 controls selected under Grant.
 Click Require multi-factor authentication.
 Click Select.
 Click On under Enable policy.